Politics and Governance of Global Challenges, Master's, 2 years

 - be able to communicate and identify relevant issues and how to analyze them with regard to the politics and governance of global challenges to different stakeholders.

-In order to apply for the Master’s programme in Politics and Governance of Global Challenges you need a bachelor's degree of 3-4 years' in political science or related (sub-)discipline.
-The degree must include 10 ECTS in qualitative and quantitative social sciences methods.
+In order to apply for the Master’s programme in Politics and Governance of Global Challenges you need a bachelor's degree of 3-4 years'.
+The degree must include at least 80 ECTS in political science or related (sub-)discipline, including 10 ECTS in qualitative and quantitative social sciences methods.

 Applicants must submit a short (max.
 500 words) application statement where they explain how their academic background connects to the master programme.
 The application statement is for documentation purposes and is not evaluated.